 o Production planning and control

 Bozarth, C.C. and Handfield, R.B., (2008).
 Introduction to Operations and Supply Chain Management, 2nd ed., Pearson International Edition.

 Russel, S.R.
 (2008).
 Operations and supply chain management, 6th International student edition Ed. , Published by John Wiley & Sons

 Taylor, D. (2001).
 Manufacturing operations & supply chain management: lean approach, Int.
 Thomson Business Press

 The aim of the course is to master the global strategy of a company

 The students will be able to make decisions in order to optimize a company activities (market share, production, rentability…)

 Master in BA knowledge

-Tuition fees for the academic year, inclusive of 300 hours of French classes, is 6 500 EUROS* (*subject to confirmation).
-This does not include affiliation to the French student social security scheme (217 € for the 2017-2018 academic year) and other living expenses.
+Tuition fee for the academic year, inclusive of 300 hours of French classes, is 6 500 EUROS* .
+This does not include the CVEC (Student and Campus Life Contribution, 90 € for 2018-2019) and other living expenses.

 © IGR-IAE e-declic-